 NOTE 3: If the Edge Application Server and Application Server in the Cloud are different, the Application Data Traffic may also be different.

-NOTE 4.
-Example of some deployment scenarios for Edge Data Network are described in clause 8.
+NOTE 4: Example of some deployment scenarios for Edge Data Network are described in clause 8.

-NOTE 5.
-The Edge Application(s) is able to run in an Edge Hosting Environment that is resident in Edge Data Network.
+NOTE 5: The Edge Application(s) is able to run in an Edge Hosting Environment that is resident in Edge Data Network.

-NOTE 6.
-Although the Edge Application Server(s) can utilize the 3GPP capability exposure functions via the Edge Enabler Server, the Edge Application Server(s) may utilize directly 3GPP Network capability exposure functions (e.g. SCEF, NEF) defined in 3GPP TS 23.501 [2], 3GPP TS 23.502 [7], 3GPP TS 23.222 [4], 3GPP TS 29.522 [14] and 3GPP TS 29.122 [5].
+NOTE 6: Although the Edge Application Server(s) can utilize the 3GPP capability exposure functions via the Edge Enabler Server, the Edge Application Server(s) may utilize directly 3GPP Network capability exposure functions (e.g. SCEF, NEF) defined in 3GPP TS 23.501 [2], 3GPP TS 23.502 [7], 3GPP TS 23.222 [4], 3GPP TS 29.522 [11] and 3GPP TS 29.122 [5].

-Editor's Note: It is FFS whether a separate Edge Data Network Configuration Client in the UE is needed
+NOTE 7: The EEC may be further decomposed as described in Annex B.

 6.3 Functional elements